Parth099/Azure-Certs/AZ-104/03 - Storage/03 - Azure File Shares.md

 The URI for the file share is defined via `\\<storageAccountName>.file.core.windows.net\<fileShareName>`

 AFS uses the SMB protocol over port 445, this port should be open if you want to access the file share.
+Note files are not accessible over ports `80,443` implying AFS cannot be used with a CDN the way Azure Blob service can.

 ## Snapshots